asbaker/node-fda-nutrient-database/README.md

 | weight2Description | Description of weight 2                     | '8 fl oz'                                               |
 | refusePercent      | Percent Refuse                              | 0                                                       |

+## Food Description Fields

+The fields are defined on page 35 of the sr28_doc.pdf

 ## Weights and Measures
 (From page 31 of sr28_doc.pdf)